OGRECave/ogre/Docs/src/tutorials/setup.md

     ...
 }
 ```
-in the constructor we register ourself as a InputListener
+in the constructor we set our application name.
+The ogre configuration files will be stored in a system dependant location specific to our app.
-@snippet Samples/Bootstrap/main.cpp constructor
+@snippet Samples/Tutorials/Bootstrap.cpp constructor

 to handle input events, we then override the according method
-@snippet Samples/Bootstrap/main.cpp key_handler
+@snippet Samples/Tutorials/Bootstrap.cpp key_handler

 the interesting part however is the setup method
-@snippet Samples/Bootstrap/main.cpp setup
+@snippet Samples/Tutorials/Bootstrap.cpp setup

 finally we start everything as
-@snippet Samples/Bootstrap/main.cpp main
+@snippet Samples/Tutorials/Bootstrap.cpp main
-@note you can find the full code in `Samples/Bootstrap`.
+@note you can find the full code in `Samples/Tutorials/Bootstrap.cpp`.
+For a more detailed walk-through of the code above see @ref tut_FirstScene.

 OgreBites itself is also a good starting point if you need more control over the Camera or the Window creation.
 For instance to render into an existing Qt Window.